pawanit17/ds_and_algo_interview_prep/README.md

 # What do they solve

-Data Structure or Algorithm | Problems used for | Comments
+Data Structure or Algorithm | Problems used for | Complexities
 ------------ | ------------- | -------------
 Arrays | The need for having more than one variable for a set of inputs |
 Linked Lists | Arrays have to occupy continous memory locations.
 So there are chances where Array memory allocation can fail |